sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: We currently do not have a ready-to-go solution.
 There are several possibilities: Use screen, nohup or disown.
 We are tracking the issue at http://www.sagetrac.org/sage_trac/ticket/381 - so stay tuned.
 ----------
  * QUESTION: I downloaded a Sage binary and it crashes on startup with {{{Illegal instruction}}}.
 What can I do?
  * ANSWER: The binaries have been built for a newer architecture than you have.
 We want to acquire an older machine and install a bunch of minimal Linux images on it for building Sage binaries to avoid this, but it hasn't happened yet.
 One solution is to build from source.
-Another solution to have your distributions' ATLAS package installed.
-That package has to provide dynamic version of the ATLAS libaries from the 3.8 release.
+Another solution is to have your distribution's ATLAS package installed.
+That package has to provide a dynamic version of the ATLAS libaries from the 3.8 release.
 Then go into {{{$SAGE_LOCAL/lib}}} and delete {{{libatlas.*}}}, {{{libf77blas.*}}} and {{{libcblas.*}}}.
 That needs to be repeated every time you update Sage.
 Certain Via CPUs like {{{Nehemiah}}} also seem to have trouble with the binaries we provide and the solution seems to be to build from source since ATLAS isn't the culprit in that case.
 We are investigating the issue.
 ----------
  * QUESTION: I just downloaded version 2.8.15 for Mac OSX and tried to run notebook() and dyld is unable to load libintl.3.dylib.
 I don't have a libintl.3.dylib in {{{usr/local/lib}}} and I didn't find it in {{{$SAGE_ROOT/local/lib}}}.
 Is there a workaround?
  * ANSWER:  Yes, put the libintl3.dylib from http://sagemath.org/SAGEbin/apple_osx/intel/10.4-extra_files/ {{{in SAGE_ROOT/local/lib/}}}.
 Sage 2.8.15 and later contain a copy of the library, so please let us know if you experience the problem with any later release.